 6. Intellectual Ventures

-Intellectual Ventures is well known in IP community for its activities which helped it earn a moniker of the patent troll.
+Intellectual Ventures is well known in the IP community for its activities which helped it earn a moniker of the patent troll.

 Of late, it has changed its strategy and now focuses on promoting innovation.
-IV, apart from a patent selling/purchasing entity, has become a company that manufactures most innovative products such as waterless washing machine, self-healing concrete, etc. IV collaborated with Nvidia and bought 500 patents some of which were of wireless broadband technology.
+IV, apart from a patent selling/purchasing entity, has become a company that manufactures the most innovative products such as the waterless washing machine, self-healing concrete, etc. IV collaborated with Nvidia and bought 500 patents some of which were of wireless broadband technology.

 All of the above non-practicing entities don’t operate into LTE technologies directly but have a decent patent portfolio at their disposal.
 ETRI, for example, owns 803 patents and can be a potential licensor for many mainstream 4G companies.

-In next post of the series, we have disclosed the geographical distribution of patents filed in the 4G LTE domain.
-Not only this, we have taken a peek into the portfolio of top ten innovators.
+In the next post of the series, we have disclosed the geographical distribution of patents filed in the 4G LTE domain.
+Not only this, but we have also taken a peek into the portfolio of top ten innovators.
 You can read the article here: Top 5 universities researching in the 4G LTE